Kris English, PhD

 University of Akron, Ohio US

 In 1983, Donald Schön1 published a best-seller entitled The Reflective Practitioner: How Professionals Think in Action.
-The book explored “reflection-in-action” (or “in-the-moment”) problem-solving processes, as well as reflection-on-action (i.e., “after-the-moment”considerations).
-He presented reflection as an advanced learning process, involving the “exploration of experience, understanding its impact on oneself and others [emphasis added], and learning from this to inform future actions” (p.
+His book explored “reflection-in-action” (or “in-the-moment”) problem-solving processes, as well as reflection-on-action (i.e., “after-the-moment”considerations).
+He framed reflection as an advanced learning process, involving the “exploration of experience, understanding its impact on oneself and others, and learning from this to inform future actions” (p.
 481).2 His theories have been found to be applicable to virtually any profession, including healthcare and education.3-7

 “Reflective practice” has since evolved to include not only an ongoing review of professional tasks, but also of personal interactions during those tasks.
-Audiologists can certainly relate to this dual experience: our appointments involve a number of patient-specific tasks while also engaging with the patient-as-person.
-“Task” details and “next steps” are clearly summarized in our clinical notes, readily available for review; however, although equally important, the nature and “feel” of a patient’s engagement (trusting, skeptical, enthusiastic, resistant) may not recorded, and could easily be minimized or forgotten.
-And yet it is fair to say that patient outcomes can heavily depend on the nature of these personal interactions.
+Audiologists can certainly relate to this dual experience: our appointments involve any number of patient-specific tasks while also engaging with the patient-as-person.
+“Task” details and “next steps” are clearly summarized in our clinical notes, readily available for review; however, although equally important, impressions of a patient’s engagement (trusting, skeptical, enthusiastic, resistant) may not be recorded, and could easily be minimized or forgotten.
+And yet it is fair to say that patient outcomes can heavily depend on the nature of our personal interactions.

 Post-appointment or end-of-day reflections can help us review these relational dimensions.
 To that end, a validated 10-item self-report was recently designed to focus specifically on the provider-client encounter.8 The Reflective Practice Questionnaire (RPQ) “sets itself apart from other self-report reflection measures by predominately focusing on working with clients, and by utilizing broad phrasing so that the measure can be used across a wide range of professions where reflective practice is relevant” (p.
 2).
 The RPQ is appropriate for professionals and students, and because it is brief, it meets the concerns of audiologists’ time constraints.

-The authors have given blanket permission to reprint the RPQ.* (See quote at end of this article.)
+The authors have given blanket permission to reprint the RPQ.* (See statement at the end of this article.)
 A copy of the RPQ can be downloaded here: 10-Item RPQ.

 Following are the questionnaire items, compressed into narrative form.
-Response options range from 1-6: “very rarely” to “almost always.”
-Per audiology convention, the term clients is replaced with patients.
+Response options range from very rarely to almost always.
+Per audiology practices in the US, the term clients is replaced with patients.

 Items 1-4: During interactions with patients: I recognize when my pre-existing beliefs are influencing the interaction / I consider how my personal thoughts and feelings are influencing the interaction / I recognize when a patient’s pre-existing beliefs are influencing the interaction / I consider how their thoughts and feelings are influencing the interaction.